Lemoncode/react-typescript-samples/readme.md

 Added Redux support, isolated state into Redux reducers, implement load, save, basic validation cycle.
 This sample uses the fake api, in following samples we will call async operations and fitting them into Redux architecture.

+## 11 Spinner

+Display a busy indicator when an ajax request is in progress.

+We have created here:

+* A component that will take care of showing / displaying the busy indicator (spinner).
+* A reducer that will take care of dispatching http requests in progress / completed.
+* A http helper that will wrap the request to trigger the proper messages (new request, request completed...), just to have a single entry point for this.

+We have updated MemberAPI to use the http helper / wrapper.